imlocle/ttpinsights/project1/README.md

 ### Objective

-To some, barbershops may seem like a thing of the distant past.
-Today, with the ubiqity of the hipster movement: edgy hairstyles, beards and whisky, a resurgence of barbershops has occured across the states.
-By 2020, the industry is estimated to reach $26B and many barshops, salons or men's grooming centers are trying to find their space within this growing market.
+To some, barbershops may seem like a thing of the past.
+Today, with the ubiquity of the hipster movement: edgy hairstyles, beards and whisky, a resurgence of barbershops is occuring throughout the states.
+By 2020, the industry is estimated to reach $26B and many barshops, salons and men's grooming centers are trying to find their space within this growing market.

 For our project, we decided to create a barber shop recommender system based on demographics and yelp reviews.
-The goal, is to help local business make actionable insights with data points relevant to their industry.
+Our goal is to create actionable insights that local barbers can use to grow and improve their businesses.

-Data will be collected through an online survey, yelp and google business api.
+Data will be collected through an online survey, yelp and google api(s).

+We'll utlize python to scrape, clean and organize our data.

-Our data will be used to train a predictive model...
+Our datasets will then be used to train a predictive model...

-We'll display our predictions through a dynamic Shiny Dashboard.
+We'll display our predictions through a dynamic, interactive Shiny Dashboard.

 <hr>